top of page

 Hard water mineral sediment collects at the bottom of the tank; this separation of caustic minerals is caused by hot water temperatures exceeding 120 degrees, and more incredibly, the minerals form layers at the bottom of the tank in the form of a jelly after about 12 months or so, this jelly starts to solidify (harden), flushing your tank every 6-12 months will remove this jelly (dirty or acid water as known in the industry) before it's too late.

 These are the most common causes of tank failure; over some time, the glass liner applied to the steel tank at the factory will begin to crack, very fine cracks all over at first, just like an old china tea cup.
 Once this glass (porcelain) liner is compromised, the water comes in contact with the raw steel tank; at this point, the tank begins to rust slowly.
-If the anode rod is spent (used up), eventually, the tank will begin to leak.
+If the anode rod is spent (used up), eventually, the tank will start to leak.
 You cannot repair the water heater if the tank is leaking; the water heater must be replaced.

 Can a 6-year warranty water heater be made to last longer?

 Yes, it can.
 Any model will last longer with proper maintenance.
 However, some cheaper models are sold without a sacrificial anode rod.
 An anode rod (usually aluminum-magnesium alloy) helps to keep your tank from rusting out.
-Electromagnetic current is always present when water is heated; this magnetic current eats steel like a cancer.
+An electromagnetic current is always present when water is heated; this magnetic current eats steel like cancer.
 However, it will first attack the sacrificial anode rod and not your steel water tank, buying longevity.

 You can purchase an anode for about thirty dollars in Sacramento, California.
 You will want the type that screws into the hot water outlet of your water heater.
 Most 6-year warranty water heaters are the same unit as a 12-year model, which has a different label attached to it (manufacturers extend the tank warranty).
 Some have a second anode rod or other small features, but most are the same model.